|Tec 5 Arnold

 Amelia R. Hill-Steen.
 He had three sisters and

-one brother.
-His family lived at 103 North
+one brother. and the family lived at 103 North

-as a truck driver for a wholesale company.
+worked as a truck driver for a wholesale

 On November 25, 1940, his National Guard tank company was federalized as A Company, 192nd Tank Battalion.
 During his training at Fort Knox, Kentucky, Arnold attended cook's school and was assigned to A Company as its second cook.